 Tip: If your Lowe’s or Home Depot doesn’t have it, you can order them on their website’s.

 Make this Reversible Sign

-I found this absolutely beautiful and thick 15″ pine round in the lumber department at Lowes for less than $10.
-I’m sure Home Depot will have something similar too.
 Before staining, I always give wood a light sanding with a fine grit sandpaper and remove the dust with a clean, dry cloth.
-Then I applied Minwax’s Pre-Stain Wood Conditioner, waited 10 minutes, and applied Minwax’s Wood Stain in Jacobean.
+Then I applied Minwax’s Pre-Stain Wood Conditioner, waited 10 minutes, and applied this Wood Stain.
 Always follow the directions on the products you are using.
 After applying the stain, use a dry cloth to wipe away all excess stain, so that it doesn’t leave a sticky residue on your piece.
 Once that dries, you can always add a second coat to get a deeper color.

 I stained both sides, letting them dry completely.
 Then applied three thin coats of a white latex to just one side.
 I also could have used an acrylic.
 It would have dried much quicker.
+Use 1 or 2 coats of polyurethane on each side of the sign and allow that to dry.
 Now your sign is prepped and ready for your designs.
 For the light side of the sign, I used a pencil to transfer my design to the sign (see image below).
 On the darker side, I used a piece of white chalk.
 This technique works with charcoal, graphite, and carbon paper too.

 Now grab you favorite paint markers or acrylic paints and brush.
 I used Elmer’s White Paint Marker, grey, sky blue, and gold for this sign.
 I chose a medium tip, but they also have a fine tip available for smaller, more precise work and a super tip for large scale projects.
 I’ve provided the free printable for this project below.
 Have fun!

 Watch this video to see how I transferred the image with pencil and painted with my Elmer’s Paint pens. 🙂